-> Our assessment of comfort included the mouse angle, mouse finish, and grip.
-We used testers, friends, and families, to get good aggregate data as this is a subjective metric.
+Our assessment of comfort includes the mouse angle, mouse finish, and grip.
+We used testers, friends, and families, to get good aggregate data on this subjective metric.
 The mechanisms triggering wrist pain and the support that relieves it varies from person to person.
-When looking at all these mice you notice right off the bat that they vary in angle.
+The angle of each of these mice can vary quite a bit from model to model.
 They use these angles to relieve pressure on your wrist where the transverse carpal ligaments run.
 An angle too steep may put discomfort elsewhere on your wrist and an angle too shallow won't reduce the ligament agitation.
-However, we would strongly recommend consulting with a doctor or other professional if you have severe wrist pain or past injuries before buying an ergonomic mouse.
+However, we would strongly recommend consulting with a doctor or other medical professional before buying an ergonomic mouse if you have severe wrist pain or past injuries.

-All the mice tested are comfortable in their own ways, but our first "ahhhhh" moment was when we grabbed onto the 3M Joystick.
-This model keeps your arm in a relaxed handshake position with the weight of your hand on your pinkie finger's metacarpal (the side of your palm).
+All of the mice tested are comfortable in their own ways, but our first "ahhhhh" moment was when we grabbed onto the 3M Joystick.
+This model keeps your arm in a relaxed handshake position with the weight of your hand on the side of your pal, (the pinkie finger's metacarpal).
 Your fingers naturally wrap around the "joystick" with your thumb resting comfortably on top.
-While this may be the most comfortable model, it doesn't come without its drawbacks noted in the other sections below.
-The 3M Joystick does take quite a bit of time to get used to, but most testers reported a complete lack of pain when using this mouse — well, maybe a little mental pain with the effort of relearning mouse gestures.
+Though the 3M Joystick does take quite a bit of time to get used to, most testers reported a complete lack of pain when using this mouse.

 The 3M Joystick was followed closely by the Logitech MX Vertical, Logitech MX Ergo, and the Anker 2.4G Vertical.
 The MX Vertical and Anker, as indicated by their names, are all vertical-style mice that aim to relieve pressure on the wrist using a slanted design.
 The MX Vertical is better suited for a larger hand.
 This model uses a 57° angle, similar to a handshake, with a large ledge for your thumb and a broad palm grip with a rubberized finish that isn't quite as grippy as the Anker.
 The Anker 2.4G Vertical has a slightly different approach.
 Instead of a broad palm rest geared towards the middle of your palm, the Anker has more of a "knuckle" rest which is quite pleasing.
 The rubbery finish is smooth and comfortable and helps keep your hand in place.
 The downside is there isn't much of a thumb ledge to rest on, but the natural and relaxed grip of your hand keeps it in place.
 Our medium-hand sized testers really liked this mouse.

-The Logitech MX Ergo has a slightly different approach being a trackball mouse.
+Being a trackball mouse, the Logitech MX Ergo has a slightly different approach.
 The more traditional trackball mouse closely resembles the grip style of a traditional mouse, which puts pressure on your wrist.
 The MX Ergo combats this in much the same way as a vertical mouse — by adding up to 20° of optional tilt.
 The mouse is large enough that you can completely rest your hand on it, making even the less natural 0° position pretty comfortable.
 If you have extra-large hands, this model might not work for you.
 Similar to most of the mice in the review, there is a nice rubberized finish with an added bit of texture for a slightly better grip.

 Following closely behind this trio are the J-Tech Digital Vertical and the Jelly Comb.
-The J-Tech is somewhat of an oddball shape even for a vertical mouse and feels best used by someone with medium to large hands.
-It feels like a cross between a vertical mouse and when using the removable palm rest, a joystick mouse.
+The J-Tech is somewhat of an unusual shape even for a vertical mouse and feels most suited to someone with medium to large hands.
+It's a cross between a vertical mouse and a joystick mouse (when used with the removable palm rest).
 Your hand kind of slumps down into position on the slick surface.
 It is a little odd at first but we grew more comfortable with it over time, settling on the fingertip grip as our preferred way to hold this mouse.
 We feel the removable palm rest is a must.
 The mouse buttons are a little awkward as is and without the palm rest, it is difficult to grip the mouse while keeping your fingers in a good position to click.

 The Jelly Comb is our top choice for those with smaller hands who find typical ergonomic mice to be unwieldy.
 It sits at an angle between a standard mouse and the Logitech MX Vertical, closer to the latter, and is tiny in comparison to the J-Tech.
 It also has a small thumb ledge to keep your thumb from dragging on a mouse pad.
 We don't recommend this mouse to someone with large hands unless you prefer a fingertip style grip.